gvwilson/sensibleadventures/cloudherd/new.md

 "You go ahead," she told Rash and Sensy.
 "I have to take care of something first."
-Below them, sheltered from ground-level view by a bend in the wall and the corner of a yak shed, Thokmay and Kulbinder were deep in conversation.
+Below them, sheltered from ground-level view by a bend in the wall and the corner of the tannery, Thokmay and Kulbinder were deep in conversation.

 "Are you sure?"
 Sensy asked anxiously.